 Applying a response filter to results

-If you wanted to see what the users that responded ‘Agree’ to the first question how they responded to the second question, you would select that response option as a filter – this can be done on any of the survey questions.
+If you wanted to see what the users that responded with scores 0-4 to the first question how they responded to the second question (and beyond), you would select those response options as a filter – this can be done on any of the survey questions.
 As you toggle back and forth between questions, the filter will be preserved.

 Requirements and limitations of applying response filters